-The incumbent will strive to practice medicine using the highest standard of care possible and in accordance with current evidence and practice whenever possible.
-The successful candidate will have a strong work ethic, be self-motivated, able to work independently or with a team, maintain confidentiality, and be detail oriented.
+It is essential that this position have a strong knowledge of veterinary technical duties and an understanding of the coordination of services in a hospital setting.
+The successful candidate will have a strong work ethic, be self-motivated, able to work independently or as a team, maintain confidentiality, and be detail oriented.
 Excellent interpersonal skills, organizational qualities, and effective oral and written communications are necessary to be successful in this position.
-The successful candidate will possess the ability to work with and supervise the work of others.
-Lastly, maintaining a professional, positive, compassionate, and empathetic nature towards the clients and patients of the Lloyd Veterinary Medical Center is essential for success in this position.
+The successful candidate will possess the ability to work with and directly supervise the work of others.
+The ideal candidate will have professional maturity with a leadership style that contributes to a positive culture, and have a compassionate, and empathetic nature towards the clients and patients of the Lloyd Veterinary Medical Center.

 Required Education and Experience:

 Bachelor’s degree and 2 years of related experience; OR a Master’s degree; OR a combination of education and/or related experience totaling 6 years unless otherwise specified under supplemental required education and experience.
 Experience must be at a comparable level and directly related to the duties of this position.

 Experience that demonstrates a working knowledge of veterinary hospital operations.

 Experience in a clinical veterinary educational environment.